Big-hearted warriors, hardy and belligerent

-Bannyr look much like tall, heavily built humans—so much that scholars have proposed they may have been used in humanity’s creation.
+Bannyr look much like tall, heavily built humans—so much that scholars have proposed they may have been used as “source material” in humanity’s creation.
 They typically stand over six feet tall, with solid trunks and thick limbs, and ruggedly handsome features.
 Their hands are large and their feet broad, making them sturdy and powerful, but not especially nimble.

 Bannyr tend to have pale skin, though a deeper brown occurs in populations living further north.
 Complexions which are rarest among humans—like freckles, red hair and blue or green eyes—are the most common among bannyri people.
 Long, braided hair and beards are overwhelmingly popular, and are a traditional point of pride for many clans.
 Bannyri art centres around cord motifs, with intricately twisted lines and knots being a sure sign of bannyri craftwork.